Children's Comprehensive Bible Question Quiz

 More Questions about people in the Bible.

-2. When David was king, who did he commit adultery with?
+When David was king, with whom did he commit adultery?

 a.
 Jezebel, wife of Ahab.